mozilla-services/push-dev-dashboard/docs/index.rst

-.. moz-dev-dash documentation master file, created by sphinx-quickstart on Sun May 18 11:17:00 2014.
+.. push-dev-dashboard documentation master file, created by sphinx-quickstart on Sun May 18 11:17:00 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.